Mohammed-islam0907/learning-devops/Docker/README.md

 - -d flag runs container in detachd mode (background)
 - -p flag maps ports between the container and host machine e.g. (5002:5002)
 - Name containers using --name option making it easier to manage
+- -t allows you to specify a name (and optionally a tag)

 ## Docker Compose